ezcg/reactjsmemorycardgame/README.md

-I broke it down into 4 components; table, card, scoreboard and base.
+I broke it down into 4 components; dealer, table, card, scoreboard

-The table component manages the interactions and state and sends the results to the card component and the scoreboard component.
+The dealer component gets a shuffled deck and deals the cards to the table.

-There can be 2 active cards and they must be evaluated to see if they are a match.
+The table component displays the cards and attaches click functionality to the card.
+If a card is clicked on, the methods in the dealer component get called to evaluate the clicks.

-The table is the state manager that manages the deck of cards, sending data to the card component for display.
-Interactions with the card causes data to be sent back up from the child card component to the table for evaluation.
-The results of the evaluation are then sent back down to the card and scoreboard components for display.
+The card component determines whether to display the card face, back or successful match.

-The card component decides what to show for the card (card face, back, match result or  failed match result).
+The messaging, score and gameover status are managed in GlobalContext.

-The base component does not have any state and will be a re-usable component for managing card logic in different games.
+The helpers/base.js does not have any state and will be a re-usable component for managing card logic in different games.

 Play it: http://ezcg.com/reactjsmemorygame/index.html